Department of Planning, Community & Economic Development

 Reservation Beach Lands

 The Quinault Indian Nation owns all beach lands on the Quinault Indian Reservation.
 The beach lands extend up to the ordinary high water mark of the Pacific Ocean.
-The Reservation beach lands have been closed to the general public since 1969, meaning that any person that is not enrolled in the Quinault Nation, is not allowed on the beach, without explicit permission from the Quinault Nation or being accompanied by a enrolled Quinault Nation member.
+The Reservation beach lands have been closed to the general public since 1969, meaning that any person that is not enrolled in the Quinault Nation, is not allowed on the beach, without explicit permission from the Quinault Nation or being accompanied by an enrolled Quinault Nation member

 All lands on the Quinault Indian Reservation are zoned by the Quinault Nation in one of the following zones: residential, commercial, industrial, industrial buffer, forestry, forestry buffer, and wilderness.
 Within each zone, separate standards and regulations apply.
-Title 48 is the Quinault Indian Nation law governing zoning and its administration/enforcement.
+Title 48 is the Quinault Indian Nation Title governing zoning and its administration/enforcement.
 Please contact the department regarding specific questions about each zone.

 Contact our department: